cirosantilli/cpp-boilerplate/README.md

-C, C++ and Fortran boilerplate to factor code across multiple projects.
+C, C++ and Fortran boilerplate.

 For a template which already has this installed as submodule use: <https://github.com/cirosantilli/cpp-template>.

+Intended usage: include as a submodule, and symlink into files you want to use, which can be automated with `./install`.
+See [Install](#install) for more details.

-# Usage from main project
+#Usage from main project

 Clone the main project with the `--recursive` flag: